-The Innovo program is framed by the FEARLESS consulting model, which teaches students how to solve complex problems and manage the dynamics of client-focused engagements.
-Throughout the program, students receive professional coaching from practicing talent managers and management consultants, with an emphasis on developing skills required to succeed in professional careers.
+The Innovo Scholars Consulting Program teaches students how to solve complex problems and manage the dynamics of client-focused engagements.
+In addition to completing a comprehensive consulting project, students receive professional one-on-one coaching from practicing project managers and management consultants, with an emphasis on developing the skills required to succeed in professional careers.

-The program currently has two practicums which focus on transforming Smith School courses and programs and innovating university business process.
+The program currently has two practicums: transforming Smith School courses and programs and innovating university business processes.

-In the Innovo: Smith practicum, students partner with Smith School faculty and administrators to identify the strengths and opportunities of current courses and programs, prioritize issues, and apply the research on learning and engagement to recommend improvements.
-When proposing recommendations, Innovos consider human capital, organizational, and technological issues to ensure the proposed solutions are feasible.
-Design thinking and agile development methods drive course and program innovation.
-Innovos typically work alone or in pairs on their project and must enroll in BMGT 498L: Transform Learning.
+In the Innovo: Smith Innovation practicum, students partner with Smith School stakeholders to identify strengths and opportunities of current courses and programs and apply best practices in learning and engagement to recommend improvements.
+In addition to data analysis and research, Innovos consider human capital, organizational, and technological resources to ensure the proposed solutions are feasible, with design thinking and agile development methods driving innovation.

-The Innovo: Smith program is open to Smith School majors and minors.
+The Innovo: Smith program is open to Smith School undergraduate majors and minors.

-The Innovo: Business Processes program is open to all undergraduates at the University of Maryland.
+The Innovo: UMD program is open to all non-Smith undergraduates at the University of Maryland.

 Innovo Scholars in the News